cwcodes/barsinmainz/README.md

 # barsinmainz
-overview of good bars in mainz
+This is an overview of good bars in Mainz-
+It contains HTML, CSS and Javascript.